-As at 29th June 2019
+As at 30th June 2023

 Headline Market Statistics

-It typically takes these homeowners a little over three months to move from an SVR to a new deal once their fixed-rate deal has expired, costing them an average of £625 in overpayments during the interim period as a result.
+Many of these people are ‘between deals’ but pay a steep price for not switching immediately.
+It typically takes these homeowners a little over three months to move from an SVR to a new deal once their fixed-rate deal has expired, costing them an average of £642 in overpayments during the interim period as a result.

 Over 1.2m mortgage holders make this mistake, then settling for a new deal offered by their current provider for simplicity’s sake, while a around 49% of mortgage holders said they settled for a deal just to ‘get it sorted’.